Nipun4338/ZEN---Smart-Home-with-Voice-Assistance/README.md

    - Copy the hex file path from output.
    - Open project in Proteus.
    - Paste the path in Arduino Mega and select hex paths of PIR, Water sensor from LIBRARY folder.
+   - Download Arduino Voice Control Android app and connect the phone with the pc using bluetooth.
    - Run the simulation.

 ## Future Works